MD-MA-Gruppe-D-Organization/ESP32-Sensor-Communication/README.md

 - src/config.h
 - src/mqtt-simulator/config.json

 - Replace wifi_ssid and wifi_password with your network credentials.
-To get your mqtt_broker_ip, open a Command Prompt and run:
+- Replace mqtt_broker_ip with the ip adress of your computer, to get your ip, open a Command Prompt and run:

 ```bash
   ipconfig